GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 # Robonomic Expansion, Human Interaction, and Calvin

-RoboTorq economies expand and contract in direct proportion to the value of the robotic labor occurring at any given time, because that determines how much RoboTorq is minted.
+RoboTorq economies grow and shrink in direct proportion to the value of the robotic labor occurring at any given time, because that determines how much RoboTorq is minted.
 Simple enough.

 But facilitating that growth may not be so straightforward.
 Obviously, it requires more Robots, but only if the ones you have are working at capacity and demand is not met.

 But more robots are not always going to cut it.
-For starters,  Daneels's fleet needs to maintain a reserve of robots to smooth out spikes in utilization.
+For starters,  Daneel's fleet needs to maintain a reserve of robots to smooth out spikes in utilization.
 So purchases need to be planned.

-Robots need TokenTorq from Giskard in order to mine Torq while producing.
-If Giskard is short on TokenTorq Capacity, data centers need to be upgraded, which means a new Deep Underground Military Bunker.
+Robots need TokenTorq from Giskard to mine Torq while producing.
+If Giskard is short on TokenTorq Capacity, data centers need to be upgraded, which means upgrading a Deep Underground Military Bunker, or even building a new one!

 But that's not all.
 Isaac needs minting backup capacity upgrades: no point in upgrading Giskard or Daneel if you can't store the damn RoboTorq.
 That means sending Starship Data Centers to orbit.